 This handbook contains brief statements of policies.
-More complete details of policies may be obtained from Human Resources, the Office of Diversity, Inclusion, Affirmative Action, and Equal Opportunity, the applicable collective bargaining agreements, or in other official University policies and procedures.
+More complete details of policies may be obtained from the Office of Employee Services, the Office of the General Counsel, the applicable collective bargaining agreements, or in other official University policies and procedures.
 The collective bargaining agreements contain the official conditions of employment for bargaining unit members.
 This handbook does not supersede the collective bargaining agreements.
-A copy of the collection bargaining agreement (union contract) that governs your conditions of employment may be obtained through your union representative.
+A copy of the collective bargaining agreement (union contract) that governs your conditions of employment may be obtained through your union representative.

 This handbook is not intended to substitute, replace, overrule, or modify any existing federal and state laws, agency rules, regulations or policies, or terms of a collective bargaining agreement (if relevant), nor be inclusive of every policy.

-WORCESTERSTATE UNIVERSITY'S 5 POINT PLAN OF ACTION
+WORCESTER STATE UNIVERSITY'S 5 POINT PLAN OF ACTION